forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ### Use Einstein for Developers in a Scratch Org

-Einstein for Developers(beta)is only available in scratch org editions that can author Apex:
+Einstein for Developers is only available in scratch org editions that can author Apex:

 - Developer Edition
 - Enterprise Edition